wannn-one/water-pump-control-be/README.md

 ## 🌐 Overview

 Water Pump Control Backend is a RESTful API that allows users to monitor & control water pumps.
-It is built using MongoDB, Express, Node.js and MQTT for communication with the IoT devices (In this case ESP32).
+It is built using MongoDB Atlas, Express, Node.js and MQTT for communication with the IoT devices (In this case ESP32).

 ## 🔗 Base URL